sgnu/todo/README.md

 Arguments that are not integers are interpretted as 0

 #### List
-This command prints out all tasks on the list including their index: 'todo list' `todo l`
+This command prints out all tasks on the list including their index: `todo list` or `todo l`